ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Unlock the secrets to lightning-fast deployments and slashed costs — before your competitors do</blockquote>

 <h3>4.
-Managing Docker without Docker Desktop: A Command-Line Guide for Backend Developers on Linux - <a href="https://medium.com/@ahmtatar/managing-docker-without-docker-desktop-a-command-line-guide-for-backend-developers-on-linux-aa9a2afecac7" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Production-Ready Rails Boilerplate with Docker, PostgreSQL, and AWS - <a href="https://medium.com/@ronakabhattrz/building-a-production-ready-rails-boilerplate-with-docker-postgresql-and-aws-4e20a25bb45a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ahmet ATAR`**
+✍️ **posted by `Ronak Bhatt`**

-<blockquote>Managing Docker without Docker Desktop: A Command-Line Guide for Backend Developers on Linux</blockquote>
+<blockquote>As the complexity of web applications grows, so does the importance of having a solid, scalable foundation.
+In this guide, we’ll walk…</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>